Preparing for Work

 - MKT 356 Professional Selling (Prereq MKT 350 and admitted to SCB or by permit): The principles of professional salesmanship and their practical application in the marketing mix.
 Actual sales presentations by students are included.

-- ECO 300 Applied Economics Analysis (ECO 200, 210, or 211, and STA 215 and admitted to SCB or by permit): An introduction to empirical methods in economics and the relevant data sources.
-Uses spreadsheets and econometric software to apply visual and statistical analyses to social science data.
-Examines ethical issues involved in research.
+- ECO 300 Data Analytics Eco Bus (Prereq ECO 200, 210, or 211, and STA 215 and admitted to SCB or by permit): An introduction to empirical methods in economics and business.
+Uses spreadsheets and econometric software to manage data and apply visual and statistical analyses using economics and business data.

 - STA 318 Statistical Computing (Prereq STA 215:) A detailed study of the advanced features of major statistical packages used in statistical computing, such as SAS and SPSS.
 Emphasis on the data entry, data manipulation, data storage, data simulation, and graphical display features of these packages.

-- CAP 115 Research Basics for Advertising and Public Relations: This course presents the basic techniques for finding, collecting, evaluating and using primary data and secondary information relevant to solving communication problems
+- CAP 115 Research Basics for Advertising and Public Relations: This course presents the basic techniques for finding, collecting, evaluating, and using primary data and secondary information relevant to solving communication problems.
+Explores library resources, search engines, government and commercial websites, corporate documents, and databases.
+Includes citation formats and presentation methods.

-- PSY 300 Research Methods (Prereq PSY 101, STA 215 or 312): Emphasis on the logic of psychological research, the formulation and testing of hypotheses, research design, sampling procedures, data collection and analysis, and the ethics of conducting research.
+- PSY 300 Research Methods in Psychology (Prereq PSY 101, WRT 150 and STA 215 or 312): Examination of basic research methods in psychology.
+Emphasis on the logic of psychological research, the formulation and testing of hypotheses, research design, sampling procedures, and the ethics of conducting research.

 Systems Thinking Skills

-- LIB 323 Design Thinking to Meet Real World Needs (Prereq: Junior standing): Design Thinking is an iterative, project-based, problem-solving process valued in organizations both locally and internationally.
-As interdisciplinary teams, students in this course will use the Design Thinking process to better facilitate the chaos of innovation by collaborating with stakeholders to meet real world needs.
+- INT 323 Design Thinking to Meet Real World Needs (Prereq: Junior standing): Design Thinking is an iterative, project-based, problem-solving process valued in organizations both locally and internationally.
+As interdisciplinary teams, students in this course will use the Design Thinking process to better facilitate the chaos of innovation by collaborating with stakeholders to meet real-world needs.
+Part of the Information, Innovation, or Technology Issue.

-- MGT 268 Introduction to Management Information Systems (Prereq CIS 150): This course is designed to give the student an understanding of the importance of information systems in modern companies, the components that make up information systems, and insight into the integration that good information systems foster in a business organization.
-Enterprise Resource Planning (ERP) Systems will also be covered.
+- MGT 268 Business Processes and Management Information Systems: This course is designed to give the student an understanding of the importance of common business processes and their relationship with information systems in modern companies.
+Gaining insight into the integration that good information systems, specifically Enterprise Resource Planning (ERP) systems, foster in an organization.

-- MGT 351 Enterprise Information Systems (Prereq MGT 268 and admitted to SCB or by permit): This course provides a comprehensive understanding of Enterprise Information Systems (EIS) focusing on Enterprise Resource Planning (ERP) Systems and the key role they plan in modern organizations.
-Students will gain an understanding of ERP Systems from both a functional (business process) and implementation perspective using SAP R/3 software.
+- MGT 351 Enterprise Information Systems (Prereq MGT 268 and admitted to SCB or by permit): This course provides a comprehensive understanding of Enterprise Information Systems (EIS) focusing on Enterprise Resource Planning (ERP) systems and the key role they play in modern organizations.
+Students will gain an understanding of ERP systems from both a functional (business process) and implementation perspective using SAP R/3 software.

-- ART 209 - Graphic Design Basics: The course is designed for any nongraphic design student who requires or seeks an overview of the graphic design process and its application in visual composition, symbol development, typography, and layouts.
+- ART 209 Graphic Design Basics: The course is designed for any non graphic design student who requires or seeks an overview of the graphic design process and its application in visual composition, symbol development, typography and layouts.
+Students produce solutions to visual communication problems and learn to articulate and present effectively their design choices.

-- CAP 105 Technology in Advertising and Public Relations: This course familiarizes students with the technologies currently used in the public relations and advertising professions.
+- CAP 105 Technology in Public Relations and Advertising: This course familiarizes students with the technologies currently used in the public relations and advertising professions.
 Emphasis is on working with technical specialists including graphic designers, photographers, videographers, and website developers.
+Students learn technology terminology and gain hands-on experience with a variety of technical software and equipment.

-- CIS 150 Basic Principles of Computing: study of the major components of a computer system.
+- CIS 150 Introduction to Computing: Basic principles of computing, including study of the major components of a computer system.
 Introduction to software packages such as word processors, spreadsheets, databases, and languages.

-- CIS 231 Problem Solving Using Spreadsheets (Prereq MTH 110, 115, 122 or 201): An introduction to Excel spreadsheets and its use as a tool in problem solving and applications.
+- CIS 231 Problem Solving Using Spreadsheets (Prereq MTH 110 or 115 or 122 or 201): An introduction to Excel spreadsheets and its use as a tool in problem solving and applications.

-- DS 202, Digital Data and Design: Gain a fundamental understanding of how digital data is collected, analyzed, and visualized/represented on various platforms.
-Learn to locate and assess sources of data, and effectively and ethically represent those data, using relevant communication tools
+- DS 202, Digital Data and Design: Students will gain a fundamental understanding of how digital data is collected, analyzed, and visualized/represented on various platforms.
+They will learn to locate and assess sources of data, and effectively and ethically represent those data, using relevant communication tools.

 Certifications and Minors